rtmigo/xrandom_dart/README.md

 });
 ```

-You can achieve the same by creating a system `Random` with a `seed` argument.
-However, the
+You can achieve the same by creating the `Random` with a `seed` argument.
+However, the random
-system `Random` implementation may change with the next Dart update.
+implementation in `dart:math` with the next Dart update.
 In contrast to this, Xorshift
 is a very specific algorithm.
-And the library is built with an emphasis on maximum predictability (
-funny, right?)
 Therefore, the predictability of the Xorshift's `deterministic`
 sequences can be relied upon.

 # Usage